-Full information about our courses including booking terms can be found on our website.
+Places are restricted to a maximum of 10 to ensure sufficient one-to-one attention.
+Full information about our courses, including booking and cancellation terms, can be found on our website.

 After 29 years of working for Wedgwood, Jon French is now running his own business from the historic surroundings of Middleport Pottery.
 He has demonstrated the skills and gift of a master craftsman to department stores such as Harrods, London and department stores all over Japan including Mitsukoshi, Takashimaya and Isetan over the last 20 years.
 He has worked and demonstrated across Europe and also the Middle East, Far East, China, Taiwan, Australia, the Caribbean and on the Queen Elizabeth II cruise ship.